sadjadrz/sadjadrz.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My name is Sadjad Rezvani and I am a recent graduate of the Master of Science in computer engineering - artificial intelligence program at [Shahrood University of Technology](https://shahroodut.ac.ir/en/) in Iran.
+My name is Sadjad Rezvani and I am a graduate of the Master of Science in computer engineering - artificial intelligence program at [Shahrood University of Technology](https://shahroodut.ac.ir/en/) in Iran.
 I am excited to take my academic journey to the next level by pursuing a PhD in the field of computer vision.

 Throughout my academic and professional experience, I have developed a strong background in computer vision and software engineering.
 As a Senior Computer Vision Software Engineer at [Shahaab, CO](https://shahaab-co.com/en/), I have contributed to various projects, including design and implement features for a plate recognition system, face recognition engine, and  a salt crack sorting machine.
 You can find more details about these projects on my [Project Page](https://sadjadrz.github.io/projects/).
 I am also passionate about teaching and have served as a "Teaching Assistant" for Deep Learning and Database courses.